 - State and local soil health policies have gained momentum over the past number of years.

 However, compost is not often identified within these policies despite proven connections. - Some compost use policies cite soil health as a benefit of compost application.
-However, policies to prevent compost contamination (and thus soil contamination) are often weak or nonexistent. - When policies don't make clear the connections between compost and healthy soils, they may not be captured in resulting regulations, programs, and funding.
+However, policies to prevent compost contamination (and thus soil contamination) are often weak or nonexistent. - When policies don't make clear the connections between compost, healthy soils, and water quality, they may not be captured in resulting regulations, programs, and funding.